SteepAtticStairs/steepatticstairs.github.io/README.md

 After this, you can open the `steepatticstairs.github.io` directory in the code editor of your choice.
 I use VSCode, but any editor will work.

+# Info on `largefiles`

+THIS IS NEWER INFORMATION

+`largefiles` is where I keep the bigger files for this repo, for the sake of efficiency.
+I used to store it as a submodule, but that would mean that Github Pages would take forever to deploy, as it is building the multiple gigabytes of `largefiles` every deployment, even if `largefiles` wasn't changed.

+What I have now done is remove `largefiles` as a submodule, but have its own Github Pages deployment.
+Its repo can be found [here](https://github.com/SteepAtticStairs/largefiles).
+This deploys to the root folder `/largefiles/`, e.g. `https://steepatticstairs.github.io/largefiles/`.
+This means that if I want to link to `largefiles`, I just need to keep that in mind when making directory listings.

 <br></br>

 # Project Structure